 Today's poverty and education challenges in South Sudan can be traced to the effects of two civil wars in Sudan.
 The first lasted from 1955 to 1972, with southern Sudan demanding representation and more autonomy from the North.
 The agreement that ended the war failed to create peace, and the Second Sudanese Civil War lasted from 1983 to 2005.
 Roughly two million people died from conflict, famine and disease.
 Four million experienced displacement.

-At the beginning of Second Sudanese Civil War (1984-2005), numerous southern Sudanese villages were destroyed.
-Nearly 30,000 boys began a 1,000-mile walk to the first of three refugee camps where survivors of the walk spent childhoods.
-On the walk, media and aid workers dubbed them Lost Boys of Sudan.
+Numerous southern Sudanese villages were destroyed.
+Nearly 30,000 boys began a 1,000-mile walk to the first of three refugee camps where survivors spent their childhoods.
+They were dubbed the Lost Boys of Sudan.
 In 2001, about 3,800 former Lost Boys were invited to come to the U.S. and become citizens.
-By July 2011, South Sudan achieved independence and become the newest country in the world.
+In July 2011, South Sudan achieved independence and became the newest country in the world.

 Former Lost Boys of Sudan and Raising South Sudan inspirations James "Lubo" Mijak and Ngor Kur Mayol dreamed of one day returning to help.
 They visited their home villages in 2007 for the first time in 20 years.
 Both young men agreed to become ambassadors for their villages and the desire for education.

 In 2010, they agreed to work together as a team with a dream of constructing one permanent primary school in each of their home villages, Nyarweng and Aliap respectively.
 They imagined both schools becoming models of educational and community development.